RecordEvolution/IMCtermite/README.md

 1. _critical_ markers: introduced by `|C` featuring uppercase `C`
 1. _noncritical_ markers: introduced by `|N` featuring uppercase `N`

 The second letter represents further details of the specific key.
-Note, that while the _noncritical_ keys are optional, any _.raw_ file _cannot be_ correctly decoded if any of the _critical_ markers are misinterpreted, invalid or damaged.
+Note that while the _noncritical_ keys are optional, any _.raw_ file _cannot be_ correctly decoded if any of the _critical_ markers are misinterpreted, invalid or damaged.
 The second uppercase letter is followed by the first comma and the _version_